 Textual content via Sadaf Shaikh

-What piqued your pastime in boulevard artwork?
+What piqued your hobby in boulevard artwork?

-Whose works are you impressed via?
+Whose paintings are you impressed via?

 Faizan Khatri Is Making Heads Flip With His Set up At Sassoon Dock